rogdrigues/project_estimate/README.md

 6. Create a pull request, and we will review your changes.

 ## Connect to FE github
-Due to some problem, I had to seperate the front-end file which you can found in this link (https://github.com/rogdrigues/project_estimate_fe)
+Due to some problem, I had to separate the front-end file which you can found in this link (https://github.com/rogdrigues/project_estimate_fe)